DevExpress/Logify.Alert.Clients/js/Logify.Alert.JS/README.md

 #### collectCookies

-Spacifies if Logify Alert client will correct cookies.
+Specifies whether or not the Logify Alert client will collect cookies.
+Default value is **true**.

-By default: true.

 ```javascript
 client.collectCookies = false;